MadGoatHaz/nebula-ausp/PROJECT_NEBULA_GUIDE.md

     -   The particle slider was unresponsive because the main thread and worker had different ideas about the authoritative particle count.
 The main thread now only renders the number of particles present in the data buffer received from the worker.
     -   The initial particle material was swapped for a `ShaderMaterial` to implement custom effects like motion blur (stretching particles based on velocity) and making them brighter to better interact with the bloom post-processing effect.

+5.  **Benchmark Synchronization:**
+    -   The benchmark was failing because it wasn't waiting for the physics worker to confirm state changes before proceeding with measurements.
+This was fixed by implementing a Promise-based system that pauses the benchmark until the worker confirms the simulation state has been updated.

 ## Future Work & Next Steps

--   **Leaderboard Backend:** The next major step for Phase 3 is to replace the mock JSON data with a real backend service (e.g., using Firebase, Supabase, or a custom Node.js server) to create a persistent, global leaderboard.
+-   **Leaderboard Backend:** The next major step for Phase 2 is to replace the mock JSON data with a real backend service (e.g., using Firebase, Supabase, or a custom Node.js server) to create a persistent, global leaderboard.
 -   **Celestial Events:** Introduce scripted or random events, such as a star passing too close to the black hole and being torn apart, creating a spectacular visual showcase.
 -   **Code Refinements:** Continue to refactor and optimize the codebase, particularly in the post-processing chain and particle rendering systems.
 -   **Sound Design:** Add ambient sound effects and music to enhance the atmosphere.
+-   **WASM Physics:** Begin exploration of WebAssembly-based physics simulation for Phase 3, following the guidelines in `RUST_SETUP.md`.